VictorLavalle/Java-Academy/Week2/Exam/Java Academy 2023 - Exam Week 2.md

-* **Error:** "t indicates a serious problem, as this problem cannot be solved in any way, so a program normally stops.
+* **Error:** It indicates a serious problem, as this problem cannot be solved in any way, so a program normally stops.
 Some examples of error can be: if you want to access the hard drive, but it is damaged, having no internet connection, a failure in electricity, not having permission to modify a file, among others.
 We can conclude that these errors are external to the program.

   * **AnnotationFormatError**: Generated when the annotation parser attempts to read an annotation from a class file and determines that the annotation is malformed.
   * **AssertionError**: Thrown to indicate that an assertion has failed.
-  * **CoderMalfunctionError**: An error is generated when the decodeLoop method of a CharsetDecoder, or the encodeLoop method of a CharsetEncoder, throws an unexpected exception.
+  * **CoderMalfunctionError**: An error is generated when the `decodeLoop` method of a `CharsetDecoder`, or the `encodeLoop` method of a `CharsetEncoder`, throws an unexpected exception.
   * **FactoryConfigurationError:** Thrown when there is a configuration problem with Parser Factories.
 This error will usually be generated when the class of a parser factory specified in the system properties cannot be found or instantiated